Rhialto/MegaPET/README.md

 The SuperPET has an extra cpu of type 6809 from Motorola.
 Only one can run at a time.
 Here you can choose which one.
 (There is also "program control" in the original hardware but this is not implemented.)
+The ROM contents for this are pre-loaded into the core.

 The Super-OS/9 MMU from TPUG is built-in and always enabled if the 6809 is active.
 It is meant for running OS-9 as adapted by TPUG.